ManiAm/VENTOS_Public/README.md

 VENTOS (VEhicular NeTwork Open Simulator) is an integrated C++ simulator for studding traffic flows in Vehicular Ad-hoc Networks (VANETs).
 VENTOS is the main tool in C3PO research.
 More information [here](http://www.ece.ucdavis.edu/rubinet/projects/c3po.html "").
 Some of its features are listed below:

 * car-following models specifically for manual driving, ACC and CACC
-* lane-changing models in multi-lane scenarios
 * mode switch between ACC, CACC
 * simulation of 'CACC vehicle stream' and 'CACC platoon'
+* Implementing a platoon management protocol that supports different maneuvers such as merge, split, entry, follower leave, platoon leader leave
 * simulation of mix traffic scenarios (cars, trucks, etc)
 * testing different speed profiles
 * study the local/string stability
 * study the effect of Packet Loss Ratio (PLR) on string stability
-* Implementing a platoon management protocol that supports these maneuvers:
-  1) entry 2) merge 3) split 4) follower leave 5) platoon leader leave
 * studing differenr security attacks using 'adversary module'
 * supports 'Automatic Incident Detection' in highway / arterial
 * IEEE 802.11p protocol for V2V and I2V communications